Norsi Research School Conference 2020

 Breznitz’s book, “The Fountain of Knowledge” with Stanford University Press (July 2014), analyzes universities’ relationships with government and industry, focusing on the biotechnology industry as a case study.
 She has also, co-edited the book “University Technology Transfer: The Globalization of Academic Innovation,” with Routledge Press (September 2015).
 In 2018, Dr. Breznitz co-led the University of Toronto’s first Alumni Impact surveys.

-Key Note – Alumni: Marte C. W. Solheim
+Key Note – Alumni: Associate Professor Marte C. W. Solheim

-Marte C. W. Solheim a postdoctor at University of Stavanger and NORSI alumni will share her insighs about research dissemination.
+Associate Professor and Head of Stavanger Centre for Innovation Research at the University of Stavanger Business School, Marte C. W. Solheim will share her insights about research dissemination.
 She will touch on the importance of how to get the courage and the when and where its appropriate to share research findings.
 Solheim has presented several lectures on this topic at various research seminars and has written about it extensively.
 She recently had a blog entry at the London School of Economics and Politcial Science Impact Blog about the topic.

 Solheim Research focus: Solheim studies the nexus between various forms of diversity and different types of innovation, and has particularly focused on the role of foreign-born workers and innovation & export, experience-based diversity and innovation, diversity management and global business.